colgate-idwt/idwt-spring2017/schedule.md

         * Review Ch.
 3 of DSB.
         * *No additional reading...  work on HW2!*
     + We will continue to look at the decision tree algorithm that is described in Ch.
 3 of DSB.
+    + Please come to class with questions on HW2.

 - **Wed, Apr 12: Midterm Exam (in class)***
     + The midterm exam will cover the technical material from homeworks 1 and 2.
 It will *not* cover material from the machine learning part of the course.
 The machine learning content will appear on the final exam.